rajeshwarpatlolla/ionic-datepicker/README.md

 This is an `ionic-datepicker` bower component, which can be used in any Ionic framework's application.
 No additional plugins required for this component.
 This plugin is completely open source.
 Please rate this plugin @ [Ionic Market](http://market.ionic.io/plugins/ionicdatepicker)

+From version 1.0.0, this component has completely new features and the way you should use is different from the older version of this component.
+If you wish to see the documentation for the previous versions of this component, please check the [previous releases](https://github.com/rajeshwarpatlolla/ionic-datepicker/releases)

 [View Demo](http://rajeshwarpatlolla.github.io/DatePickerForIonicFramework/demo/ "Demo")

 ##Prerequisites.